zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 to exponential explosion of code making the static traits practically unusable.
 It can be solved either by using a dynamic language with traits or by extending a static language.

+* One solution to the exponential growth could be to use a dynamic language such as Groovy with a capability to extend object at run-time.
+This approach however also suffers from a couple of serious issues as shown later in this chapter.